 - Set stakes and keep notching them up

 - Set deadlines for your characters to reach their story goals

 - Weave your detail in with action

 - Make your detail matter.
 If it doesn’t come up again or have any consequence, it’s likely dead weight and slowing your pacing

-Do you find pacing and narrative thrust to be difficult or easy to manage?
+Do you find pacing and narrative drive to be difficult or easy to manage?
 What is one of your favorite tricks to ensure an engaging page-turner?